vexip-ui/vexip-ui/README.md

 Open a [issue](//github.com/qmhc/vexip-ui/issues) to request help.

-If you take some bugs，please use the [Vexip UI Playground](https://playground.vexipui.com/) to provide a minimal reproduction。
+If you take some bugs, please use the [Vexip UI Playground](https://playground.vexipui.com/) to provide a minimal reproduction.

 ## License